Help yourself to better health

 Evidence shows that carrying extra weight can make it harder to fight against diseases like cancer, heart disease and coronavirus.
-Visit our healthy eating and drinking pages and healthy weight pages for more information and support to help you eat well and reach a healthy weight.
+Find more information and support to help you eat and drink well and reach a healthy weight.

 Smoking damages your lungs, your heart and weakens your immune system, making it harder for your body to fight infections.
 If you smoke, you are at greater risk of suffering worse symptoms or developing complications from coronavirus.
-Visit our stopping smoking pages to find out about the support available to help you quit.
+Find out more about the support that's available to help you quit.

 If you have a long term health condition it’s important that you continue to manage it to stay well.

 Coronavirus is having a huge impact on our daily lives.
 The uncertainty and change can take its toll on our mental wellbeing.
 Support is available in Stockport to help you, or someone you know who is feeling anxious, stressed, low or not okay.

 Worrying about money can cause ongoing feelings of stress and make you feel worse.
 If you or anyone you know is struggling with finances, visit the council website for advice on: